 Also, be sure to check out the Palace Square (Dvortsovaya Ploshchad), where the major historical events occurred, and the important political ceremonies are still held.
 It is quite similar to the Red Square in Moscow — read about it in our previous blog post: “A Quick Guide to Moscow: Top 10 Things to Do in Moscow“

 Wander the streets of this awesome city, and especially it’s canals because the riverfront is just stunning!
 This way you’ll see most of its historic landmarks from another angle — it’s a completely different experience.
 If you’re winter wonderlands, St. Petersburg is the right place for you.
-St. Petersburg and frozen Neva river look like a real-life fairy tale in winter, and this makes the city one of the most beautiful winter destinations.
+St. Petersburg and the frozen Neva river look like a real-life fairy tale in winter, and this makes the city one of the most beautiful winter destinations.

 St. Petersburg and the Neva River